-My updated 2022 cruise gift ideas guide includes everything a cruiser might need to enjoy their vacation even more.
-Plus, I’m including gifts for every budget.
+In this post, I’m including cruise gifts for every budget.
 From small stocking stuffers to splurge cruise gifts for someone you love, all the perfect cruise gift ideas are right here for you.

-Looking for inexpensive cruise gifts to add to a gift basket or stocking?
-All of these cruise gifts are small enough to fit, and can make a cruise even more enjoyable.
+Looking for inexpensive cruise gifts for a small birthday present, secret Santa gift, or cruise stocking stuffer?
+All of these cruise gifts are small enough to fit in a small space, but can make anyone’s cruise so much more enjoyable.

 Did you know that cruise stateroom walls are made of metal?
 These strong magnetic hooks can hold everything from hats and jackets to bags.
 They’re a great way to keep a cruise cabin neat when there’s limited storage.

 I like to use mine to hang damp swimsuits to dry when it’s inconvenient to use the clothesline in the shower.
 (Like when people need the shower for showering.)

 Even in 2023, cruisers sometimes need face masks on the ship and in port when social distancing isn’t possible.
 So why not pick a fun one with a nautical motif?

 This washable anchor print face mask offers full nose and mouth coverage.
 It features two adjustable ear loops and a nose clip for comfort.

 It can get windy up on the pool deck, so these lounge chair towel clips come in handy to keep towels in place.
 They also make it clear that your lounger is reserved when you take a dip in the pool or the hot tub.

 The clips are also great to take along on any beach-bound shore excursions.

 Cruise staterooms never have enough power outlets!
 With all of the electronic devices that we need to keep charged, it can be a struggle to find a spot for everyone to plug in.